king-dopey/local-reranker/README.md

            "documents": [
-             "FastAPI is a modern, fast (high-performance) web framework for building APIs with Python 3.7+ based on standard Python type hints.", "Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.", "The key features are: Fast, Fast to code, Fewer bugs, Intuitive, Easy, Short, Robust, Standards-based.", "Flask is a micro web framework written in Python."
+             "FastAPI is a modern, fast (high-performance) web framework for building APIs with Python 3.7+ based on standard Python type hints.", "Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.", "The key features are: Fast, Fast to code, Fewer dependencies, Intuitive, Easy, Short, Robust, Standards-based.", "Flask is a micro web framework written in Python."
            ],
            "top_n": 3,